 Bathrooms are spacious and filled with natural light, synchronous with the high level of luxury that pervades each residence.
-Japanese washlet toilet/bidets are a provided throughout, and large baths are configured in the Japanese manner so as to allow overflow into the standing shower area with out fear of flooding.
+Japanese washlet toilet/bidets are provided throughout, and large baths are configured in the Japanese manner so as to allow overflow into the standing shower area without fear of flooding.
 Rain showers add to the therapeutic experience intended for the bathroom design.
-Well-equipped laundry facilities in each apartment including washer and dryers, together with generous closets and storage, as well as lockable long-term owners closets complete the range of amenities desired by the most exacting short and long-term guest and owner.
+Well-equipped laundry facilities in each apartment including washer and dryer, together with generous closets and storage, as well as lockable long-term owners closets complete the range of amenities desired by the most exacting short and long-term guest and owner.

 Muse Niseko Producer & Interior Architect

 Panoramic views of the Mt.
 Yotei volcano are available from most apartments.
 The unique architectural facade detailing accentuates the ever-changing character of powder snow and sunlight.
 MUSE circulation planning allows easy access to Hirafu Village restaurants and adjacent shuttle bus stops that connect the various mountain resort villages and gathering places.
 A two-level adventure sports shop is next to the Lobby.